 - Regular attendees have an easier transfer to secondary school

-We are setting our target this year at 95%.
-In order to achieve this, we need the support of parents in ensuring pupils attend regularly and punctually and any appointments are made outside of school hours.
+We are setting our target this year at 97%.
+In order to achieve this, we need the support of parents and carers in ensuring pupils attend regularly and punctually.
+Any appointments are made outside of school hours.

 - Celebrating with a weekly ‘best class attendance’ trophy in assembly

 - Reward classes with over 95% with a piece on their Mr Potato Head (once completed, class receives a treat)

 - Presenting individual certificates each term for pupils who achieve 95% attendance and above: Bronze – 95%+; Silver 98%+; Gold 100%

 - Rewarding pupils who achieve 100% attendance throughout the year with a special ‘attendance ambassadors’ badge

 - Rewarding pupils each half term, who have made progress and improvements to their overall attendance in that half term

 - Sharing our weekly attendance figures for each class with parents over school Dojo and on our school website

 Attendance and punctuality is monitored regularly by SLT, office staff and Mrs Higgins.
 Our main objective is to support pupils and their families in raising attendance.
 If attendance falls below 95%, your child’s attendance will be monitored by the school.
 Letters may be sent home and you may be invited into school for a meeting with the LAO to look at ways of improving attendance/punctuality.

 If your child does fall ill or cannot attend school due to exceptional circumstances, then please ensure you contact the school on the first day of absence, by 9:30am stating the reason.
 If the school does not receive an explanation for absence or if the explanation is unacceptable, then the absence will be marked as unauthorised.
 If pupils are absent frequently for medical reasons then a medical note may be requested.